 CLOROFILLA

-In Dave Tavanti’s work, infrared photography becomes the bridge between the invisible and the visible.
+In Dave Tavanti’s work, photography becomes the bridge between the invisible and the visible.

-Through careful study and personal exploration of color treatment, “Clorofilla” brings images otherwise hidden to the human eye into the realm of visibility, captured through infrared photography.
+Through a meticulous study and personal research on color treatment, “Clorofilla” brings to light images otherwise hidden from the human eye, captured using infrared photography.

-an immersion into a silent and contemplative world where light and color take on new meaning.
+This is not merely a reproduction of reality, but an artistic interpretation that immerses the viewer in a silent and contemplative world, where light and color take on new meanings.

 EXHIBITION 2024 – Curated by Thomas Clocchiatti